Charging Performance Fees While Remaining Compliant

 Regulators take violations of performance fee guidelines very seriously.
 If you’re concerned about implementing or managing performance fees, talk with a compliance consultant about the best way to manage this process for your firm.

-About Red Oak Compliance Solutions
+About Red Oak Compliance

-Red Oak Compliance Solutions is the advertising review software of choice in the financial services industry, serving clients with more than $19 trillion in assets under management.
+Red Oak Compliance is the advertising review software of choice in the financial services industry, serving clients with more than $19 trillion in assets under management.
 Red Oak’s advertising compliance review software offers quick implementation timelines, as well as agile technology that responds to client needs and is 100% Books and Records compliant.
 Our clients report 35% faster approvals and 70% fewer touches, with many experiencing even better results.
 Are you ready to minimize risk, reduce costs, and improve efficiency?
 Contact the Red Oak team to learn how.